 Explores the definition, assessment and diagnostic (DSM) categories of abnormal behavior and the characteristics, biopsychosocial explanations and treatments of major mental, emotional and behavioral disorders.
+Includes discussion of case studies and of legal and ethical issues in community psychology and field observation at a mental health treatment center.
 Recommended for clinically oriented majors.
-Offered fall and spring semesters
+Offered fall and spring semesters.